 Despite improved dental care, the filling of cavities is probably still the most common dental procedure worldwide.
 In Germany alone, about 85 million teeth a year have to be repaired in this way.
 After removing caries from the tooth and preparing the cavity with the help of a drill, dentists use different materials to fill the cavity.
 For health and aesthetic reasons, there is an increasing demand for tooth-colored filling materials to replace the mercury-containing amalgams.

 SCHOTT dental glasses are used as inorganic fillers for dental composites, compomeres and glass ionomer cements.
-Due to their excellent transparency, extremely low contamination and extremely small grain size (SCHOTT UF Ultra Fine Technology), they have set standards in the industry.
+Due to their excellent transparency, high purity and extremely small grain size (SCHOTT UF Ultra Fine Technology), they have set standards in the industry.